Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 There’s this growing thing happening that makes zero sense.
 You order at a kiosk.
 You pick up your own food.
 You refill your own drinks.
 You clear your own table.
 Then somehow, there’s still a tip screen flashing 20% at you.

 I watched this happen at a casual spot in Waikiki.
 Customers order poke bowls at a tablet, grab their number, wait for their name to be called, pick up their bowl, and eat at outdoor tables they clean themselves.
 The tablet still asks for tips up to 25%.
-Several customers told staff they felt pressured and confused about what they were tipping for.

 The pandemic changed things.
 Digital payment systems spread everywhere because nobody wanted to touch cash.
 But somewhere along the way, businesses set those tip prompts as defaults, and now we’re stuck in this awkward space where opting out feels like you’re doing something wrong.